javipzv/wall-following-problem/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Usage
+The instructions can be found in the README.md file located inside the python folder.
+You can explore and try out both implementations: the heuristic algorithm and the Q-Learning approach.
+You can load an specific scene for this task located inside scenes folder which name is ``wall-scene.ttt``.